 2) But wait, there is another more ‘comfortable’ option.
 Not willing to sacrifice your fingers to frostbite for clear visibility?
 Well this may do the trick.
 Turn the defroster option on, with recirculation off and twist the temperature to warm, this will cause warm/hot air to spread across the windscreen causing evaporation to take place at a quicker pace.
 Moisture trapped near the windscreen will evaporate and therefore the fog.

-During Warm Weather
+During Hot Humid Weather

 Since the fog is on the outside, try switching on the windscreen wipers to wipe off the excess condensation.